Find tips on how to start using ndThread so you can start collaborating across multiple communication methods in a single search.

 - In the Direct message storage cabinet drop-down, select a cabinet for storing user items, such as email message, documents, attachments, and so forth:

-There are two other settings you can choose to configure:
+There are two other options you can choose to configure:

 - Select a cabinet that your internal NetDocuments users can access, no matter if it uses workspaces.
 Additional configuration requirements for the cabinet:

 - The default Internal Users group must have access to this cabinet.